S5 (classification): Getting classified

 Swimming classification generally has three components.
 The first is a bench press.
 The second is water test.
 The third is in competition observation.
 As part of the water test, swimmers are often required to demonstrate their swimming technique for all four strokes.
 They usually swim a distance of 25 meters for each stroke.
 They are also generally required to demonstrate how they enter the water and how they turn in the pool.

-Classification generally has four phase.
+Classification generally has four phases.
 The first stage of classification is a health examination.
 For amputees in this class, this is often done on site at a sports training facility or competition.
 The second stage is observation in practice, the third stage is observation in competition and the last stage is assigning the sportsperson to a relevant class.
 Sometimes the health examination may not be done on site for amputees in this class because the nature of the amputation could cause not physically visible alterations to the body.

 In Australia, to be classified in this category, athletes contact the Australian Paralympic Committee or their state swimming governing body.
 In the United States, classification is handled by the United States Paralympic Committee on a national level.
 The classification test has three components: "a bench test, a water test, observation during competition."
 American swimmers are assessed by four people: a medical classified, two general classified and a technical classifier.